sg4e/Archipelago/worlds/fm/docs/en_Yu-Gi-Oh! Forbidden Memories.md

 Your Progressive Duelist items as well as some additional starchips.

-## What does another world's item look like in Donkey Kong Country 3
+## What does another world's item look like in Yu-Gi-Oh!
+Forbidden Memories

 Your item acquisitions take the form of having defeated duelists or having acquired cards in your library/chest.
 As such, you'll have to check the BizHawk Client to know the actual items that were unlocked from those locations.